As a homeowner, there will come a time when your initial fixed period comes to an end and you have the option to remortgage your home.

 Instead with this, we look at things like equity.
 Equity is the difference between the properties value and the amount left on your mortgage balance.

-If there is enough in your home, you may be able to release some of this via a remortgage, as a way to fund the deposit of a new property.
+If there is enough in your home, you may be able to remortgage to release equity, as a way to fund the deposit of a new property.

 This is a great use of money that would otherwise be sitting nicely in your home, waiting to be used!
 Our team provide expert remortgage advice, while our advisors have a lot of experience in dealing with remortgages to release equity, so will be glad to help you out here.